looker-open-source/extension-examples/react/javascript/map-iframe/README.md

 # Looker Extension Map in IFRAME Demo (React & JavaScript)

 This repository demonstrates using google maps in an IFRAME.
 The demo uses the [Google Maps Embed SDK and which requires an API key](https://developers.google.com/maps/documentation/embed/embedding-map).
+Note that Looker 21.6+ requires that the `use_iframes` entitlement be set in the extension project manifest in order for the IFRAME to be created successfully.
+If the entitlement is not set, the extension will be reloaded whenever the extension attempts to create the IFRAME.

 ## Getting Started for Development